42355 Typhon

 42355 Typhon (/ˈtaɪfɒn/; provisional designation ') is a scattered disc object that was discovered on February 5, 2002, by the NEAT program.
-It measures 162±7 km in diameter, and is named after Typhon, a monster in Greek mythology.
-Typhon is the first known binary centaur, using an extended definition of a centaur as an object on a non-resonant (unstable) orbit with the perihelion inside the orbit of Neptune.
+It measures 162±7 km in diameter and is named after Typhon, a monster in Greek mythology.
+Typhon is the first known binary centaur, under an extended definition of a centaur as an object on a non-resonant (unstable) orbit with the perihelion inside the orbit of Neptune.